FilipRokita/pyClicker/README.md

 3. Press the start key to start the clicking process.

 4. Press the stop key to stop the clicking process.

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

 ## Author